swcarpentry/r-novice-inflammation/_episodes/11-supp-read-write-csv.md

 <img src="{{ site.root }}/fig/01-supp-csv-without-row-nums.png" alt="csv written with row.names argument" />

-> ## Tip {.callout}
+> ## Setting Column Names
 >
-> there is also a `col.names` argument, which can be used to set the column names for a data set without headers.
-If the data set already has headers (e.g., we used the `headers = TRUE` argument when importing the data) then a `col.names` argument will be ignored.
+> There is also a `col.names` argument, which can be used to set the column
+> names for a data set without headers.
+If the data set already has headers
+> (e.g., we used the `headers = TRUE` argument when importing the data) then a
+> `col.names` argument will be ignored.
+{: .callout}

 ### The `na` Argument